-Adjustments to the review may be necessary from time to time as scientific knowledge continues to grow, international standards evolve and the number of countries reporting TSEs changes.
-DAFF will continue to closely monitor developments and, if necessary, will make the necessary changes to ensure the supply of essential veterinary vaccines and other therapeutics continues while avoiding compromise of Australia's TSE free status.
-Key stakeholder consultation will be undertaken on all major changes.
-Recent amendments to the 2005 document have been made to address the following developments:
+Adjustments to the guidelines may be necessary from time to time if further scientific information becomes available, international standards evolve and the number of countries reporting TSEs changes.
+DAFF will continue to monitor developments closely and, if necessary, will make the necessary changes to ensure the supply of essential veterinary vaccines and other therapeutics continues while avoiding compromise of Australia's TSE status.
+Stakeholders will be consulted on major changes.
+Recent amendments to the 2005 guidelines have been made to address the following developments: